Big 8 Conference (MHSAA)

-The Big "8" Conference is a MHSAA athletic conference in South Central Michigan consisting of Class B and C schools from Branch, Calhoun, Hillsdale, and Jackson counties.
+The Big "8" Conference is a MHSAA athletic conference in South Central Michigan consisting of Class C schools from Branch, Eaton, Hillsdale, Ingham, and Jackson counties.

 History

 Little "C" Conference (1932–73)

 The beginning of the Big "8" Conference can be traced back to its predecessor, the Little "C" Conference, which was founded in 1931 and began play for the 1932–33 school year.
 The original members of this conference were Athens, Bronson, Homer, Jonesville, Litchfield, Quincy, Reading, and Union City.
 As the conference was founded during the Great Depression, the league schedule was developed to accommodate a short travel distance for each member school.

 The Little "C" was a football only conference for the first two years of its existence.
 Baseball, basketball, and track and field weren't added until the 1934–35 school year.

 The conference saw no change in membership for the first 37 years of its existence.
 The first change was after the 1968–69 school year when Litchfield, the smallest school in the league, left the Little "C" for the Mid-Southern Conference.
 The next year, Reading left the Little "C" to join the SCAA.

 With only six members in the conference, the majority of the remaining members wanted to add two more teams to the league.
 However, this was voted down by Athens and Bronson.
 With expansion denied, the remaining four schools who voted for expansion would terminate the Little "C" Conference to begin a new conference with eight members in 1972.
 The 1972–73 school year would mark the 41st and final season of the Little "C" Conference.
 At the time of dissolution, the Little "C" was the longest existing conference with its original membership of schools in Michigan.